atharvajpatel/styleTransferDemo/README.md

 ### Testing

 - I used a custom style transfer GPT to evaluate my progress.
-- Tested content images like a Horse, Bollywood actor, and Attack on Titan scenes.
+- Tested content images was Horse
-- Tested style images from Van Gogh, Leonardo Da Vinci, and Salvador Dali.
+- Tested style images from Van Gogh.
+- All images under images folder

 ### Shortcomings

 - The resolution of the generated images was poor.
-- For some reason, Van Gogh's style consistently generated red colors, even though there was no red in his original image.
+- For some reason, Van Gogh's style consistently generated green or red colors, even though there was no red in his original image.
   - This might be due to pixel mixing in the feature maps.